NicolasThierion/aspectjs/packages/nestjs-httyped-client/README.md

 </ul>

-Inspired by the [retrofit](https://square.github.io/retrofit/) java library, `nestjs-client` use the _same decorators_ from your existing NestJS controller to give you a corresponding implementation of an http client.
+Inspired by the [retrofit](https://square.github.io/retrofit/) java library, `nestjs-httyped-client` use the _same decorators_ from your existing NestJS controller to give you a corresponding implementation of an http client.
 By leveraging [AspectJS](https://www.npmjs.com/package/@aspectjs/core) and the [`httyped-client`](https://www.npmjs.com/package/httyped-client), this library simplifies the creation of synchronized clients, reducing redundancy and ensuring your client always reflects your server-side API.